2004 Florida State Seminoles football team: Game summaries

-Miami
+At Miami (FL)

-Originally scheduled for September 6, 2004, the game between Miami and Florida State was postponed due to Hurricane Frances.
+Originally scheduled for September 6, the game between Miami and Florida State was postponed to September 10 due to Hurricane Frances.
 On September 10, both teams met at the Orange Bowl in Miami.
 The Seminoles took the upper hand in the first half with a 45-yard field goal by Xavier Beitia and a 61-yard defensive fumble return by Antonio Cromartie.
 In the fourth quarter the Miami Hurricanes tied the score with an 18-yard field goal Jon Peattie and a 30-yard pass from Brock Berlin to Sinorice Moss with 30 seconds remaining.
 In overtime, Frank Gore broke an 18-yard run for the Hurricanes to seal the victory.

 UAB

 Returning to Tallahassee after a road loss to Miami, Florida State opened the game with a 17-point lead over the Blazers with two short runs from Chris Rix and James Coleman in addition to a 30-yard kick from Xavier Beitia.
 In the second half, two more short runs by BJ Dean and Leon Washington in addition to a Xavier Beitia kick sealed the score at 34–7.